MAKING OUR CLINIC 'COVID SECURE'

 - Our therapist will be wearing appropriate PPE in line with the latest guidance.
 This is currently an apron, gloves, a mask and eye protection.

 - We are required to keep contact time to a minimum where possible.
-Total time in clinic for appointments will not exceed 30 minutes.
+Face to face treatment time in clinic for appointments will not exceed 30 minutes.
+Forty-five minutes massage sessions are permissible providing the client will spend at least 30 minutes lying prone.

 - Your therapist will be wearing PPE but will still socially distance where possible.